 Option 2: Apply Through a Vendor

-If you decide to apply through a vendor, one option is Travel Document Systems (TDS).
-For free, TDS will advise you on your visa requirements; and for a reduced fee, they’ll assist you with routine and expedited applications.
+If you decide to apply through a vendor, one option is CIBTvisas.
+For free, this vendor can advise you on your visa requirements; and for a reduced fee, they can assist you with routine and expedited applications.

 As part of your visa application, you may also need one or more of the following documents.

 - Proof of Evacuation and Repatriation Coverage: Request a letter from GSS for Harvard-eligible travel.

 - Proof of Health Insurance Coverage: Review our insurance advice.

 - Proof of Immunizations: See the list of routine, selective, and required vaccines recommended by the World Health Organization.

 - Notarized Documents: See the notary public services offered by the Harvard Campus Service Center.

 - Apostilles and Certification of Documents: Available through the Secretary of the Commonwealth of Massachusetts Office, and U.S. Department of State's Office of Authentications